encore428/mmart/README.md

 1. Home page at path `/`, displays pages of personal artwork collection.
 Artwork can be individually discarded.

-2. Specify filtering criteria on Specificaitons page at path `/spec`.
+2. Specify filtering criteria on Specifications page at path `/spec`.
 The specification is used to compose API to retrieve artwork from [Metropolitan Museum of Art](https://metmuseum.github.io/).

 3. Browse filtered collection of artworks in pages at path `/browse`.
 Artwork can be selectively added to personal collection.